 In 2016, he graduated from the University of Washington with a B.A in Psychology and a minor in Latin American & Caribbean Studies.
-Being an undocumented immigrant he is committed to working with & for immigrants and communities of color through education, advocacy and providing access to social services.
+Being an undocumented immigrant, he is committed to working with & for immigrants and communities of color through education, advocacy and providing access to social services.
 His community organizing and activism experience began when he joined MEChA as a student at UW.
 Aside from working at Colectiva, Leo is a community organizer with Fuerza Colectiva and collaborates with other organizations in social justice movements.

 He enjoys running, outdoor activities, photography, and spending time with his family and friends.

 Rita has always been a passionate advocate for justice and protecting the rights of others.
 She was born in Managua, Nicaragua to parents who both fought against the Somoza Dictatorship during the Nicaraguan Revolution.
 She was then raised in Honduras until she was brought to the United States as a child.
 Later she graduated from Kenyon College in Gambier, OH with two degrees, one in Political Science and the other in International Studies.